SlashDashAndCash/ClaraSMSChatBot/README.md

 # Clara SMS group chat

-Clara is an SMS chat bot for distributing messages within a small user group.
+Clara is a SMS chat bot for distributing messages within a small user group.
 Users are managed via commands in text messages.
 New users must be activated by an administrator before they can text.

 ## Prerequisites